January 17, 2024

 Messaging and Mentorship to Address HIV/AIDS

-To address Acholi’s high communicable disease burden, the activity developed interventions for HIV/AIDS, TB, COVID-19, and malaria.
+To address Acholi’s high communicable disease burden, the project developed interventions for HIV/AIDS, TB, COVID-19, and malaria.
 Social and behavior change (SBC) communication was the foundation for much of the support, particularly to promote healthy behaviors related to HIV prevention and treatment.
-The activity used a variety of knowledge gathering methods including root cause analyses and mapping of 124 HIV hotspots to design evidence-based approaches targeting key populations.
+The team used a variety of knowledge gathering methods including root cause analyses and mapping of 124 HIV hotspots to design evidence-based approaches targeting key populations.

 Panagora supported the design and implementation of interactive phone messages through the Viamo platform to promote HIV testing and adherence to antiretroviral therapy (ART) including keeping clinic appointments, picking up medication, and nutrition education.
 Clients could choose their preferred language for the messages – English, Luo (Acholi), or Kiswahili – the region’s three most spoken languages.
 The subsequent evaluation of this intervention found almost half of the respondents (49 percent) said that the messages motivated them to take their medicine on time and 23 percent said that they took their partner/family members for an HIV test as a result of listening to the phone messages.